 If you’ve been riding the credit card float and then decide to try YNAB, you get a huge wake up call.
 YNAB is like that really honest best friend.
 You know what I mean–the one who tells you the truth even when you don’t want to hear it.
 That’s a good friend.

-YNAB wants you to create a budget with money you have.
+YNAB wants you to create a plan with money you have.
 So YNAB sees this credit card debt and puts it in your face, saying, “Hold on there, Cowboy!
-You only have enough money to pay off the credit card OR budget for this month’s expenses.
+You only have enough money to pay off the credit card OR fund this month’s expenses.
 You can’t do both!”

-If you pay off the spending from last month on the credit card, you’ll have nothing to budget with this month.
-If you use the money to budget this month, you can’t pay off the whole balance on the card.
+If you pay off the spending from last month on the credit card, you’ll have no cash on hand for your necessary expenses this month.
+If you use the money to fund this month’s expenses, you can’t pay off the whole balance on the card.

 You may be thinking, “How did this happen?!?
 It’s not fair!
 I was being so responsible!
 I paid it off every month.”
 It happened because every time you charged on that card, you promised away future income.